sagemathinc/cocalc/src/test/puppeteer/README.md

 ## Limitations

+1. CoCalc instance undergoing test must be fully started.
 1. Test project must be created before testing.
+1. Test files must be in place:
+    - latex-sample.tex
+    - widget-sample.ipynb
 1. Test project must be in recent project list and running.
+1. Does not work with CoCalc-in-CoCalc instances.

 ## TODO

-1. Needs to be put in test framework (jest).
+1. Put in jest framework.
+1. Be more forgiving of projects that are not started.
-1. Should probably be in typescript.
+1. Code in typescript.
 1. Needs to be hosted & run regularly.
-1. Fill out the test suite.
+1. Expand the test suite.